m7moudGadallah/Head-First-Object-oriented-Analysis-Design-breif/01.Chapter 1.well-designed apps rock/README.md

 more than on thing**

 - great software must staisfy the customer. the software must do what the customer wnats it to do
-- gret software is well-designed, well-coded, and easy to maintain, reuse, and extend
+- great software is well-designed, well-coded, and easy to maintain, reuse, and extend